scikit-bio/scikit-bio/doc/README.md

 ==================

 This guide contains instructions for building the bipy documentation, as well as guidelines for contributing to the documentation.
-Finally, lower-level details are included for maintainers of the documentation system.

 **Note:** If you're only interested in viewing the bipy documentation, visit [bipy.org](http://bipy.org).